Granville Leveson-Gower, 2nd Earl Granville: Political career

 Leveson-Gower went to Paris for a short time under his father, and in 1836 was elected to Parliament as Whig MP for Morpeth.
 For a short time (1840-1) he was Under-Secretary of State for Foreign Affairs in Lord Melbourne's ministry.
 From 1841 until his father's death in 1846, when he succeeded to the title, he sat for Lichfield.

 In the House of Lords he distinguished himself as a Free Trader, and when Lord John Russell formed a government in 1846 he made him Master of the Buckhounds.
 He became Vice-President of the Board of Trade in 1848, and took a prominent part in promoting the Great Exhibition of 1851.
 Having already been admitted to the Cabinet, for about two months at the end of 1851 and the start of 1852 he succeeded Palmerston as Foreign Secretary until Russell's defeat in 1852.

 When Lord Aberdeen formed his coalition government at the end of 1852, Granville became first Lord President of the Council, and then Chancellor of the Duchy of Lancaster (1854).
 Under Lord Palmerston (1855) he was again President of the Council.
 His interest in education (a subject associated with this office) led to his election (1856) as chancellor of the University of London, a post he held for thirty-five years; and he was a prominent champion of the movement for the admission of women, and also of the teaching of modern languages.

 From 1855 Lord Granville led the Liberals in the Upper House, both in office and, after Palmerston's resignation in 1858, in opposition.
 In 1856 he was head of the British mission to Tsar Alexander II of Russia's coronation in Moscow.
 In June 1859 Queen Victoria asked him to form a ministry, but he was unable to do so, and Palmerston again became Prime Minister, with Russell as Foreign Secretary and Granville once again as President of the Council.

-He received an honorary degree from Cambridge University in 1864.
 He retained his office when, on Palmerston's death in 1865, Lord Russell (now a peer) became Prime Minister and took over the leadership in the House of Lords.
 Granville, now an established Liberal leader, was made Lord Warden of the Cinque Ports.

+He received an honorary degree from Cambridge University in 1864.

+Military career

-As Lord Warden, he was appointed Honorary Colonel of the 1st Cinque Ports Artillery Volunteers on 23 April 1866.
+He served in the part-time Staffordshire Yeomanry, being commissioned as a major on 12 December 1848 and being promoted to lieutenant-colonel on 3 July 1854.
+He continued in the regiment until the early 1860s.
+As Lord Warden, he was appointed honorary colonel of the 1st Cinque Ports Artillery Volunteers on 23 April 1866.